-For additional information about Professor Kirlin′s current classes and research interests, visit his Rhodes website.
+For information about Professor Kirlin′s classes, research interests, and publications, visit his Rhodes website.

 Everything I do in the classroom is inspired by a desire to show students the amazing things that computer science can accomplish and to give them the tools to succeed in science.
 Computer science has created so many new ways for people to connect with each other and the world around them, and I enjoy illustrating the inner workings of the algorithms that impact our everyday lives.

 I enjoy teaching classes at all levels of the curriculum.
 Introductory courses are of great interest to me, as these classes can set the tone for a student′s entire career in computer science, whether that is four years or forty.
 In such classes, I emphasize how computer science is more than just programming, as well as how computer science can be applicable in a wide variety of other fields, from the sciences to the humanities.
 Meanwhile, teaching upper level classes keeps me on my toes because computer science as a discipline is evolving so quickly, and what was state-of-the-art five or ten years ago may not be as widely practiced anymore.

 My research interests lie in the field of music informatics, an interdisciplinary area that uses and develops new computational methods for processing and producing music and musical information.
 Specifically, I am interested in advancing the state of research in artificial intelligence, machine learning, and probabilistic modeling by using music-related problems as motivators.
 Broadly, music informatics brings together ideas from artificial intelligence, information retrieval, and signal processing resulting in subareas such as music information retrieval, music recommendation, score following and automatic accompaniment, optical music recognition, and perhaps the "holy grail" of MI, the signal-to-score problem: being able to translate a digital recording of a music performance into sheet music.
 I have a deep fascination with this field that effectively fuses research in science, engineering, and the humanities.